This page is not updated yet.

-The new Super Game Module from Opcode Games, is a
+The Super Game Module from Opcode Games, is a

-The hardware is produced under public license from River West Brands in Chicago, and therefore an official
+The hardware in SGM1 version 1 is basically produced under public license from River West Brands in Chicago, and therefore an official

 Coleco product under applicable law.

-200 Super Game Modules from the first round is already sold out.
+200 Super Game Modules 1 from the first and second round was quickly sold out.

-the U.S. NTSC, PAL and ADAM Computer Systems.
+the U.S. NTSC, EU and Australian PAL and ADAM Computer Systems.

 so-called ColecoVision Super Games.